SYSTM-JFill/SYSTM-JFill/README.md

 - 📊 Skilled in **SQL**, **Excel**, **Python (Pandas, NumPy)**, and **Power BI-style dashboards**
 - 🎮 Game designer focused on **scripting**, **UX**, and **project management**
 - 🧰 Comfortable working with C-suite teams, managing timelines, and balancing technical + creative work
-- 🌍 Also taught English abroad, which sharpened my communication and adaptability

 ---